The S-wave topped meson: Summary

 \section{Summary}

-In this work, we investigate the mass spectrum and phenomenological properties of topped mesons, including the $t\bar{q}$, $t\bar{c}$, and $t\bar{b}$ systems, within the framework of the Bethe-Salpeter equation under the instantaneous approximation.
-We obtain the mass spectra up to the $n=4$ states, and our numerical results, presented in Tab. \ref{tab1}, show the behavior of the masses for these systems.
+In this work, we investigate the S-wave spectral structure of systems containing a single top quark, including the $t\bar{q}$, $t\bar{c}$, and $t\bar{b}$ channels, within the framework of the Bethe-Salpeter equation under the instantaneous approximation.
+We obtain the mass spectra up to the $n=4$ states; the numerical results are presented in Tab.~\ref{tab1}.

-Furthermore, we qualitatively analyze the possible production mechanisms and decay patterns of topped mesons at high-energy hadron colliders.
-Although the extremely short lifetime of the top quark strongly suppresses the formation probability of such bound states, transient topped mesons may still be produced through processes such as gluon fusion or associated production.
-Once formed, they predominantly decay via the weak decay of the top quark, leading to final states containing a $W$ boson, $b$-jets, and light-flavor jets.
-These characteristic signatures may provide valuable guidance for future experimental searches at high-luminosity colliders.
-Our study thus offers a systematic theoretical reference for the exploration of exotic top-flavored bound states.
+Since the top quark decays on a timescale much shorter than the typical hadronization time, the resulting discrete eigenvalues should not be interpreted as predictions of ordinary long-lived hadrons containing a top quark.
+Instead, within the present model, they serve as reference positions for possible quasi-bound heavy-light configurations.
+We also provide a brief qualitative discussion of possible production and decay patterns, but emphasize that quantitative phenomenology, including finite-width effects and realistic background studies, lies beyond the scope of this work.
+In this sense, the present study offers a model benchmark for future, more complete investigations of top-flavored heavy-light systems.

-This work was supported in part by the National Natural Science Foundation of China under Grants 12575106 and 12147214, and Specific Fund of Fundamental Scientific Research Operating Expenses for Undergraduate Universities in Liaoning Province under Grants No. LJ212410165019.
+This work was supported in part by the National Natural Science Foundation of China under Grants 12575106 and 12147214, and the Specific Fund of Fundamental Scientific Research Operating Expenses for Undergraduate Universities in Liaoning Province under Grant No. LJ212410165019.

 \begin{widetext}